Here is a fun and easy weeknight dinner, Thai Red Curry with Chicken and Veggies!

 - 0-2 Thai Chile Peppers, sliced very thinly (optional for additional spice, we highly recommend.
 We used 2 chiles and everyone thought it was “medium” on the spicy scale.)

-- 13 oz. can of Thai Kitchen Lite or Regular Coconut Milk or Chaokoh Coconut Milk (Both of these can be found at most grocery stores.
+- 13 oz. can of Thai Kitchen Regular Coconut Milk or Chaokoh Coconut Milk (Both of these can be found at most grocery stores.
 I have found that other Coconut Milk Brands can make your curry dishes very watery, so I like to stick to one of these two brands).

 - 2-3 Zucchinis, spiralized